team-epsilon-ftw/hackventure-weekly-challenge-1-design-grid/README.md

 7. Copy the generated JSON object containing cell indices and colors for further use.
 8. Who can apply your filters and create collages using [this notebook](https://github.com/Savith-02/jupyter-make-collage), created also as a part of the challange.

+## Acknowledgments
+Special thanks to Taem Epsilon team mates who supported me in project excution.
+Also, the design was by @pasandi.
+A work of art if i say so myself. 🥳